How to overcome a weight loss plateau

 With exercise, look at how often your exercising, the length of time you’re exercising and the intensity levels of the exercise you’re doing.

-Pennie suggests doing at least 30 – 60 minutes of moderate intensity exercise on most days of the week, making sure you’re including a least three sessions a week of resistance training.
+Nicole suggests doing at least 30 – 60 minutes of moderate intensity exercise on most days of the week, making sure you’re including a least three sessions a week of resistance training.

-“Resistance training helps to increase your muscle strength and muscle mass,” explains Pennie.
+“Resistance training helps to increase your muscle strength and muscle mass,” explains Nicole.
 “And we know that those muscles are really great metabolic burning houses of our body.
 So the more muscles that you have, the higher your metabolic rate.”

 If you’re already doing exercise or resistance training, look at whether you can add an extra 1-2 days per week or increase the intensity of the workout to help boost your metabolic rate.